petr-panteleyev/jpackage-maven-plugin/src/site/markdown/examples/collecting-components.md

-# Using Maven Dependency Plugin
+# Collecting JAR Files

+This example shows how to collect all required JAR files using Maven Dependency Plugin.

+All dependencies are placed into the same directory ```${project.basedir}/target/mods``` together with the main application jar.

 ```xml